Panama (Prison Break): Summary

-FBI Internal Affairs Agent Richard Sullins (Kim Coates) is an interrogation room with Agent Wheeler (Jason Davis) Sullins presents a deal to C-Note (Rockmond Dunbar); his eighteen-year sentence (his original sentence in addition to penalties related to the escape) would become eighteen months.
+FBI Internal Affairs Agent Richard Sullins (Kim Coates) is in an interrogation room with Agent Wheeler (Jason Davis) Sullins presents a deal to C-Note (Rockmond Dunbar); his eighteen-year sentence (his original sentence in addition to penalties related to the escape) would become eighteen months.

 C-Note balks at the offer, noting that the last time an offer was made to him, there was a string attached which he was to be hung at the end of.
 He further reasons that with Mahone's connections, he would not last eighteen days in custody and holds firm on his demand of being a free man.
 As C-Note calls for the guard to take him back to his cell, Sullins then offers no jail time, in addition to Witness Protection Program coverage for him and his family.
 C-Note agrees.

 C-Note is later taken out of his cell, where he meets Kacee, Dede, and Richard Sullins.
 Sullins hands C-Note an envelope containing information pertaining to his new identity, as he advises C-Note to stay out of trouble and to attend the court dates.
 C-Note leaves the Cook County Correctional Facility with his wife and daughter.

 Michael Scofield (Wentworth Miller) and Lincoln Burrows (Dominic Purcell) are aboard a freighter docked in Chicago, Illinois bound for Panama.

 Sara Tancredi (Sarah Wayne Callies) is en route to the docks, as she hears about President Caroline Reynolds' resignation on the radio.
 Michael calls her, and they conclude it is best to disappear as he had originally planned.

 FBI Agent Lang (Barbara Eve Harris) is tailing Sara, and informs Agent Alexander Mahone (William Fichtner) of their location.
 Mahone replies that he will be right there.

 Sara realizes that she is being tailed by the authorities.
 Unwilling to lead them to Michael and Lincoln, Sara tells Michael by telephone that she is already aboard the ship and that she loves him.
 She then stops her car, and approaches Agent Lang with her hands up.
 She is arrested and read her Miranda Rights, as Mahone expresses frustration that she did not lead them to the brothers.

 Michael sees police cars with their lights flashing and their alarms blaring.
 Shocked, Michael wants to pursue her, but Lincoln successfully convinces him that there is nothing he can do to save her.

 One week passes.
 Agent Mahone is in an office covered with pictures related to the manhunt.
 He stares at a calendar littered with memos detailing a timeline of events concerning the Fox River Eight.
 A concerned Agent Lang enters the room and asks to be apprised of Mahone's progress.
 Mahone shows Lang copies of sketches recovered from Scofield's hard drive.